Shaving and sensitive skin are not exactly two things that go hand in hand.

 If you prefer the unscented version, click the link above to get to that one.

-Either way you are getting a high-quality shaving cream here, packed with a number of great features to help you shave effectively with sensitive skin.
+Either way, you are getting a high-quality shaving cream here, packed with many great features to help you shave effectively with sensitive skin.

-First of all this cream is packed – packed we tell you – with natural oils and extracts.
+First of all, this cream is packed – packed, we say – with natural oils and extracts.

-Our old friend Aloe is also here to help soothe your skin during and after shaving.
+Our old friend Aloe is also here to help soothe and provide hydrating benefits for your skin during and after shaving.

 The cream itself is designed to provide a highly slick shave to lubricate the blade.